- I was sure I had a slow metabolism

 Sometimes we fall into patterns without even realizing it—ones that can set us up to fail or set us up for success.

 I wrote this post because I wish I’d known I was repeating a self-destructive cycle earlier on in my attempts to lose weight.
-Then I could have learned how to replace self-defeating choices with healthy routines.
-And experienced that life gets much better when you’re kinder to yourself.
+Then I could have replaced self-defeating choices with healthy routines.
+Life gets much better when you’re kinder to yourself.

 I thought I had a slow metabolism